 - If you are looking for a really fancy flashy website like you see on a marketplace such as Theme Forest, be aware you will need to use a page builder plugin.

-- Make sure your theme includes premium support from the creator/theme shop, and updates.
+- Make sure your theme includes premium support from the creator/theme shop and updates.

 One last thing…most people will go on Google and search for “the best WordPress themes”.
-Yes, you will get a ton of results, but be careful because when you visit these sites that have “The top 20 themes for…”, “The best this…”, “The best that…”, you will find that many are affiliate linked and don’t really offer true reviews of the theme.
+Yes, you will get a ton of results, but be careful because when you visit these sites that have “The top 20 themes for…”, “The best this…”, and “The best that…”, you will find that many are affiliate linked and don’t really offer true reviews of the theme.

 Also, make sure you only go to reputable or known sites and NEVER download themes from sites that claim to offer free downloads of premium themes that you normally would be paying for; you run the risk of malicious code hidden in the theme.